openscoring/openscoring/README.md

 ]
 ```

-##### Get the description of a deployed model
+##### Get the summary of a deployed model

-Obtain the description of the public interface of the model `DecisionTreeIris`:
+Obtain the description of the "public interface" of the model `DecisionTreeIris`:
 ```
 curl -X GET http://localhost:8080/openscoring/model/DecisionTreeIris
 ```